OCLC-Developer-Network/contentdm2018-iiif/PITCHME.md

 ---
 @title[CONTENTdm and Timelines]
 ## You have a story to tell!
-One of the more popular requested features for customization is implementing a timeline using your CONTENTdm data.
+One of the more popular requested customizations is a timeline using your CONTENTdm data.
+---
+@title[Grooming Your Content]
+## A metadata interlude
+Your record descriptions will drive this timeline.
++++
+@title[Some Field Notes]
+## You'll need a few fields
+Date, Title, Caption, Attribution
 ---
 @title[CONTENTdm and IIIF]
 ## CONTENTdm introduces IIIF Support